frgfm/Holocron/README.md

 conda install -c frgfm pylocron
 ```

-### Developer installation
+### Developer mode

-Alternatively, if you wish to use the latest features of the project that haven't made their way to a release yet, you can install the package from source:
+Alternatively, if you wish to use the latest features of the project that haven't made their way to a release yet, you can install the package from source *(install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) first)*:

 ```shell
 git clone https://github.com/frgfm/Holocron.git